Coltaho/Autosplitters/MegaManX2/README.md

 - Automatically start the timer when you start a run.
 Timer starts after selecting Game Start
 - Automatically split either on helmet ding or teleport out as applicable
+- Optionally you can split instead on boss kill hit, however for the X-Hunters it will be delayed until they start exploding

 ## Installation